On the coherence conjecture of Pappas and Rapoport: Some properties of

 \section{Some properties of $\bGr_{\calG,\mu}$}

 In this section, we study two basic geometrical structures of $\bGr_{\calG,\mu}$: (i) in \S \ref{affine chart}, we will construct certain affine charts of $\bGr_{\calG,\mu}$, which turn out to be isomorphic to affine spaces over $\tilde{C}$; and (ii) in \S \ref{Gm action}, we will construct a $\bbG_m$-action on $\bGr_{\calG,\mu}$, so that the map $\bGr_{\calG,\mu}\to \tilde{C}$ is $\bbG_m$-equivariant, where $\bbG_m$ acts on $\tilde{C}=\bbA^1$ by natural dilatation.
 To establish (i), we will need to first construct the global root subgroups of $\calL\calG$ as in \S \ref{globrootgrp}.
-We shall remark that all the results for $G$ being split are obvious.
-It is for the ramified group $G$ that some complicated discussions are needed.
+We shall remark that the proofs of these results for $G$ split are very straightforward.
+It is only when $G$ is not split that some complicated discussion is needed.
 Those who are only interested in split groups can skip this section.